DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 See the instructions below to get the idea of how it should work.

 ## Backend
 The backend part should implement the provided [API spec](api-specification.yml).
 There is a suite of automated API tests that can help you validate the expected behavior.
-See the intstructions below on what to run those.
+See the intstructions below on how to run those.

 ## Frontend
 Here's a mockup to get the idea of how the Frontend should look.